Giuseppe Dal Ben Ski Jumping Arena

 The "Giuseppe Dal Ben" Ski Jumping Arena (in Italian: Stadio del salto "Giuseppe Dal Ben") is a ski jumping venue in Predazzo, Val di Fiemme, Trentino, in northern Italy.
 It is a venue in the FIS Ski jumping World Cup.

-Opened in 1989, the venue hosted the ski jumping and nordic combined events of three editions of FIS Nordic World Ski Championships (1991, 2003, 2013), of 2013 Winter Universiade, as well as many events of the Ski jumping World Cup.
-It will host ski jumping and nordic combined for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.
+Opened in 1989, the venue hosted the ski jumping and Nordic combined events of three editions of FIS Nordic World Ski Championships (1991, 2003, 2013), of 2013 Winter Universiade, as well as many events of the Ski jumping World Cup.
+It hosted ski jumping and Nordic combined for the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.